SmartKey Price Reaches $0.14 on Exchanges (SKEY)

-SmartKey (CURRENCY:SKEY) traded 2.3% higher against the US dollar during the 24 hour period ending at 0:00 AM E.T. on July 29th.
-SmartKey has a total market capitalization of $24.83 million and approximately $1.08 million worth of SmartKey was traded on exchanges in the last 24 hours.
-During the last seven days, SmartKey has traded 17% higher against the US dollar.
-One SmartKey coin can now be purchased for approximately $0.14 or 0.00000340 BTC on popular cryptocurrency exchanges.
+SmartKey (CURRENCY:SKEY) traded 2.3% higher against the US dollar during the one day period ending at 22:00 PM ET on July 30th.
+Over the last seven days, SmartKey has traded up 17% against the US dollar.
+One SmartKey coin can currently be purchased for approximately $0.14 or 0.00000340 BTC on popular cryptocurrency exchanges.
+SmartKey has a market cap of $24.83 million and $1.08 million worth of SmartKey was traded on exchanges in the last day.

 - Polygon (MATIC) traded 2.5% higher against the dollar and now trades at $1.04 or 0.00002585 BTC.